jmsfltchr/grakn-examples/tube_network_example/README.md

 Otherwise, I recommend using virtualenv, to create an isolated environment.

 ## Downloading Data
-The data necessary to build a Grakn of the Tube Network is already included in this repo, the code to acquire it can be found in src/data_acquisition/download_dataset.py
+The data necessary to build a Grakn of the Tube Network is already included in this repo, the code to acquire it can be found in [src/data_acquisition/download_dataset.py](src/data_acquisition/download_dataset.py)

 ## Importing Data
 We can import this data into the Grakn keyspace we have just created.
 The name of the keyspace is set in settings.py, so you can change it there if you need to.
 You don't have to implement settings in this way in your own application.

 Check Grakn is up and running: `./grakn server status`

-To import, run timetable_migration.py, either in your IDE, or from the grakn_examples directory as follows:
+To import, run [timetable_migration.py](src/migrations/timetable_migration.py), either in your IDE, or from the grakn_examples directory as follows:
 ```bash
 python -m tube_network_example.src.migrations.timetable_migration
 ```

 This is a custom-built python script that just iterates over the downloaded json data.

-You should see insertions being made into the Grakn, the logs for this are in src/migrations/logs, showing the graql query sent, and the response received.
+You should see insertions being made into the Grakn, the logs for this will be created in src/migrations/logs, showing the graql query sent, and the response received.

-Once complete, you have stored tube network data in Grakn!
+Once complete, you have stored the tube network data in Grakn!

 Now you're ready to start playing with the data.